 - We are using an oropharyngeal swab test.
 We will use a special cotton swab to swab the back of your throat only.
 The results of this test are usually available in 24 hours but sometimes take longer.

 - Should you refuse COVID-19 testing, you and your partner in care will be required to wear a mask at all times.
-We will use proper protective equipment (PPE) when we care for you.
+We will transfer you to a special unit with negative pressure rooms to protect others around you from potential exposure where we will use proper protective equipment (PPE) when we care for you.

 - Transmission to your baby is unlikely, and while a small number of babies across the country have tested positive after birth, it isn’t known if the virus was transmitted before, during or after birth.